First Home Super Saver Scheme

 - A first home owner who has never owned property or a share in any property, including land, investment property or commercial real estate (unless you have suffered financial hardship as determined by the ATO)

-- A first-time applicant, who has not applied for the scheme before.
+- A first-time applicant, who has not applied to take up the scheme before.

 Since applications are based on each individual, you may still be eligible even if someone you’re buying the home with is not.
 For example, if you are a first homebuyer but your partner is not, you may still be able to access your own super contributions, even though your partner won’t be able to access theirs.